-Whenever the Superintendent or designee recommends an expulsion hearing that addresses allegations of sexual assault or sexual battery, he/she shall give the complaining witness a copy of the district's suspension and expulsion policy and regulation and shall advise the witness of his/her right to: (Education Code 48918.5)
+Whenever the Superintendent or designee recommends an expulsion hearing that addresses allegations of sexual assault or sexual battery, the Superintendent or designee shall give the complaining witness a copy of the district's suspension and expulsion policy and regulation and shall advise the witness of the right to: (Education Code 48918.5)

-1. Receive five days' notice of his/her scheduled testimony at the hearing
+Receive five days' notice of the scheduled testimony at the hearing

-2. Have up to two adult support persons of his/her choosing present at the hearing at the time he/she testifies
+Have up to two adult support persons present at the hearing at the time the witness testifies

-3. Have a closed hearing during the time he/she testifies
+Have a closed hearing during the time the witness testifies

 Whenever any allegation of sexual assault or sexual battery is made, the Superintendent or designee shall immediately advise complaining witnesses and accused students to refrain from personal or telephone contact with each other during the time when an expulsion process is pending.
 (Education Code 48918.5)